xamarin/mac-samples/PopupBindings/README.md

 PopupBindings
 =============

-Converted to Mono and C# by Kenneth J. Pouncey 2010/11/18 from Apple's Sample project of the same name (Copyright (C) 2010 Apple Inc. All rights reserved.).

-"PopupBindings" is a Mono C# sample application that demonstrates how to use the bindings to manage the contents and selection of the NSPopupButton class.
+"PopupBindings" is a Xamarin.Mac sample application that demonstrates how to use the bindings to manage the contents and selection of the NSPopupButton class.
 It uses the NSArrayController class to hold the data and track the selection.